 Students will learn about the essentials to personal fitness training.
 Students will be introduced to the human movement system, the Optimum Performance Training (OPT) model and other domains of basic exercise science; assessment; exercise technique and training instruction; program design; considerations in nutrition; client relations and behavioral coaching; and professional development, practice, and responsibility.

 Student Learning Outcomes

-- Define the components of the human movement system. - Describe the structure and function of the cardiovascular and respiratory systems.
+• Define the components of the human movement system.